tupui/batman/doc/technical_documentation/visualization.rst

 The following are visual methods to assess sensitivity impact of the parameters on the quantity of interest.
 These methods are all density-based.

+.. seealso:: The personal website of `Elmar Plischke <https://artefakte.rz-housing.tu-clausthal.de/epl/work/GlobalSA/GlobalSensitivityIndexEstimators.html>`_ provides some detail explanations on the following methods.

 Moment independent
 ------------------

-Based on the unconditional ECDF, a conditional ECDF per feature is computed.
+Based on the unconditional PDF, a conditional PDF per feature is computed.
-The more the conditional ECDF deviates from the unconditional ECDF, the more the feature has an impact on the quantity of interest.
+The more the conditional PDF deviates from the unconditional PDF, the more the feature has an impact on the quantity of interest.
+The same procedure is done using the Empirical Density Function (ECDF), respectively with the unconditional ECDF.

 In this example, the *Ishigami* function is used::